 On the way back after a salty, sandy stay, pick up one of the excellent, freshly prepared sandwiches at the Grub Grocery (305 Rehoboth Ave.) located just a short walk from the bus pickup/dropoff behind the fire station.
 The trip takes approximately four hours each way, but just look at the hunky lifeguards that could greet you.

-While most of the regulars have shares in bungalows and homes, hotels are plentiful, although don't expect high luxury—a sort of shabby chic vibe pervades this semi-Southern locale.
+WHERE TO STAY While most of the regulars have shares in bungalows and homes, hotels are plentiful, although don't expect high luxury—a sort of shabby chic vibe pervades this semi-Southern locale.
 Hotel Rehoboth is perhaps the best bet for an upscale spot located right on the strip and within a few blocks from the most popular restaurants.

-It's easy enough to find bar food and restaurants serving up huge margaritas but the beach town is not without its dining highlights.
+WHERE TO EAT It's easy enough to find bar food and restaurants serving up huge margaritas but the beach town is not without its dining highlights.
 A popular restaurant on Baltimore Avenue with gay clientele is Blue Moon (it's also one of the few places that takes reservations).
 Don't be intimidated by the drag queens who entertain next door at the cabaret of the same name, the resto is a legit fine-dining establishment with seafood and other dishes prepared with a Continental flair.

 Not too far away on the other side of Rehoboth Ave, try to score a table at Salt Air (50 Wilmington Ave., no reservations), which prides itself on locally sourced produce and fresh seafood—it's impossible to go wrong with the crab cakes or scallops.